A beautiful and bright dress that Frida Kahlo wore

 Jacket

-Jackets can be casual or formal, and worn as tailoring or outerwear.
-Popular jacket types include:
+Jackets can be casual or formal, with sleeves or without, and worn as tailoring or outerwear.

 Jeans

-Originally known as a type of cotton fabric woven in Nîmes in France, it became a more recognised term as a garment made from denim by Levi Strauss in the 1800s.
+Originally known as a type of cotton fabric woven in Nîmes in France, it became a more recognized term as a pant type made from denim by Levi Strauss in the 1800s.

-I have a great article on how I made the DIY blue jeans in the photo below!
+I have a great article on how I made the DIY blue jeans in the photo opposite!

 The sewn waistband on my funky deconstructed Derek Lam style jeans!